jwsiegel2510/convex-opt-examples/README.md

 identical to the original image.
 A compression ratio is calculated based upon the number of non-zero coefficients and the amount of space it takes to store their location.
 This technique is very powerful, simple images can be compressed by a factor of almost 100.
-For play with this experiment, simply run compression_example.py.
+To play with this experiment, simply run compression_example.py.

 ## Wavelet Denoising Example